simonesilvestroni/m2m-website/_sounddesign/producing-bass-remotely.md

 Unless I’m working on a larger project, for which I use my [Trello system]({{ site.url }}(/projects/project-management/), I have a practical way for the client to give feedback on my mixes.
 If they have a Dropbox account I send a direct link: they can listen and **add comments that would be attached to the correct position** in the song timeline.
 It’s the same behaviour as in SoundCloud’s comment system.

-{% include pattern-figure.html image="/assets/images/dropbox-comments-minutes-to-midnight.jpg" caption="Clients can add comments from the sidebar column" width="1024" height="604" %}
+{% include pattern-figure.html image="({{ site.url }}/assets/images/dropbox-comments-minutes-to-midnight.jpg" caption="Clients can add comments from the sidebar column" width="1024" height="604" %}

 ## Client review